12061988/Detection-of-Diseased-Leaves/README.md

 ## Credits

-Code institute walkthrough project 1
+- Code institute walkthrough project 1
-Several tutorials online (youtube and Google)
+- Several tutorials online (Youtube and Google) as inspiration in order to make my own project.